davidmreed/ktema-org-zola/content/articles/2023-02-01-understanding-build-orgs-manipulating-the-build-org.md

 ---

 To do this experiment, I'm using CumulusCI, because it's easier for me to hack on.
+We'll need to actually make some code changes to run experiments against the behavior of `settings.zip`.
+If you're not a Python engineer, that's fine!
+I'll walk through the contours of how we get this test ability.

 CumulusCI's package upload semantics are a little bit different than those of SFDX, but for our purposes, we don't need to worry much about the differences.
 We'll use the `create_package_version` task.
 That task already implements package upload by creating `Package2VersionRequest` records, and it already re-implements the strategy used by the SFDX CLI to turn `objectSettings` into `settings.zip`.
 Let's see what happens if we change that logic around a bit.

 Working around line 400, in the logic that constructs a `Package2VersionRequest`, we drop a little extra code: